Macrurido/simodiff/README.md

 ### General functions

+`Bootlier()` The function assesses the resampling performance of the L50 estimates and produces a frequency histogram known as a Bootlier plot.
+This analysis helps identify any lack of precision in this parameter (Singh and Xie, 2003).

+`cv_plot()`Plot of cumulative coefficient of variation.

+The efficiency of the resamples in the bootstrap simulations was analyzed graphically using the number of resamples *versus* the coefficient of variation *CV*.
+The *CV* was calculated for the cumulative resamples of each model, with the cumulative values increasing after every *ni* data point.

 `freq_mature()` The function calculates the absolute frequency of the total number of organisms **x_total** and the organisms active during reproduction by class interval **x_active**.